How can I access existing data from legacy Lotus Notes / Domino applications?

 - You can use the defaults for everything else.

-- Disable the Lotus Domino services to make sure they don't start when you restart the machine.
-You really need to this, otherwise the odbc connection will not work.
+Disable the Lotus Domino services to make sure they don't start when you restart the machine.

 - Click the only option that shows on the page and, in the following page, click Continue.

-- You may have to login and confirm the legal stuff again.
+- You may have to login and accept the legal agreement again.

 - Download the file "ODBC_ND_9.0_W64_EN.zip (97 MB)".